 The ground floor has a double bedroom at the front of the house at street level, a large and comfortable living room, a shower-room WC and the other, fully-equipped kitchen.
-This kitchen also has a back door, it leads to the courtyard that is bathed in afternoon sun all through the summer - from there, you can go up steps and on to the garden too.
+This kitchen also has a back door, it leads to the courtyard that is bathed in afternoon sun all through the summer - from there too, you can go up steps and into the garden.

 |Further details outdoors|

 There's a 'secret garden' feel to the outside space, up some steps onto a paved patio that leads on to large grassed area.
 Perfect for winding down after a day's golfing, sailing or fishing - or an ideal place for the kids to play.